-In Yosemite Mariposa County, you can choose a spacious resort-style lodging with multiple pools, hot tubs, and plenty of onsite activities including restaurants and a full-service spa at Tenaya Lodge at Yosemite.
+In Yosemite Mariposa County, you can choose a spacious resort-style lodging with multiple pools, hot tubs, and plenty of onsite activities including restaurants and a full-service spa at Tenaya at Yosemite.
 Or you can opt for simplicity with the clean comfort of a nine-room owner-operated property like River Rock Inn, located close to a rich selection of shops and restaurants in downtown Mariposa.

 And of course, we can’t forget to mention in-park hotels like The Ahwahnee, Yosemite Valley Lodge or Wawona Hotel.

 There are hundreds of cabin and vacation home rentals in Yosemite and beyond the park borders.
 These range from large well-appointed homes to canvas-sided tent cabins.

 You can find lodging near Yosemite in the form of a small studio perfect for a romantic getaway for two, or a spacious 6+ bedroom home where your extended circle of friends and family can gather.

 Use our site to search for popular amenities like fireplaces, pools/spa or pet-friendly accommodations.
 In addition to the park’s tent cabins at Curry Village, you’ll find vacation rental homes inside Yosemite’s boundaries in communities like Wawona, Yosemite West and Foresta.

 For a true insider experience, make a reservation at any of the bed and breakfasts in Yosemite Mariposa County.
 You’ll be sure to have time to get to know your host and get a local’s perspective on the best places to go and things to do.